hootcode99/hootcode99/README.md

 # Michael Williams

-**`Digital Craftsman (Developer/Filmmaker/Creator)`**
+**`Digital Problem Solver`**

 I'm a recent Master's graduate from the Georgia Institute of Technology.
-I spent my time as a Ramblin' Wreck developing my skills in AI and ML.
+I spent my time as a Ramblin' Wreck developing my skills in AI/ML.

 ---